 Omni La Costa

 Omni La Costa is popular for staycations as well as vacations.
 Kids tend to love the splash pad area, kids’ club and pools while adults enjoy the award-winning spa and golf.
 It’s a four-star property with large villas (up to three bedrooms) for larger families and extended stays.
 Rooms need an upgrade, however.
-Check prices on top sites.
+They often have sale rates on Omni’s website but check rates and reviews to see what is best.

 - Hotels Near LEGOLAND